 Be confident your fridge will arrive safe and sound:

 8 Steps to Prepare Your Fridge for Removal

-- Get creative with your meals in the week before your moving day!
+Get creative with your meals in the week before your moving day!
 Eat as much of the perishables and the foods that require freezing or constant refrigeration.
 That way, you’ve got less to move and less to lose.
 If there are still some perishables left on move day, consider giving them to a friend or family member or put them in an esky or cooler box until you get to your new home.

-- Take off any magnets from the fridge doors and pack them up in a sturdy moving box.
+Remove any magnets from the fridge doors and pack them up in a sturdy moving box.
 Don’t leave them on whilst it is being moved as there is a possibility some of your favourite souvenir magnets may get lost during the process.

-- If you haven’t been able to finish all the food from your fridge before move day, put all unfinished items in an esky or cooler bag the night before.
+If you haven’t been able to finish all the food from your fridge before move day, put all unfinished items in an esky or cooler bag the night before.

-- It is highly recommended to take all the shelves, drawers and trays out for the move and pack them carefully with your dishes as other fragile kitchenware (if they are made of glass).
+It is highly recommended to take all the shelves, drawers and trays out for the move and pack them carefully with your dishes as other fragile kitchenware (if they are made of glass).
 It’s hard to find replacement parts for refrigerators and they may get jostled whilst being moved.

-- Unplug the fridge the night before your move and let the freezer defrost overnight.
+The night before your move and let the freezer defrost overnight.
 A good tip is to leave the doors open while defrosting to speed up the process and place an old towel in the doorway to soak up any excess water.